-This page is a guide to all the unique soils of Bordeaux and the terroir of Bordeaux found in all the different Bordeaux appellations in the Medoc , the Right Bank and Pessac Leognan and the climate in the region.
+This page is a complete guide to all the unique soils of Bordeaux and the terroir of Bordeaux found in all the different Bordeaux appellations in the Medoc , the Right Bank and Pessac Leognan and the climate in the region.

 Like all of the world’s best wine growing appellations, the soil in Bordeaux is relatively poor, inhospitable soils that while not great for growing most types of agriculture, they are perfect for growing grapes .
 The type of soil and terroir is the most important factor that will determine the quality of the wine.
 Simply put, the terroir and soil provide the vines with nutrients while regulating the amount of moisture to the vines.
 Those actions are paramount to the quality needed in a grape to produce high quality wine.